Skip to main content

-Here's one for the memory files.
+Here's another for the memory files.
 A postcard showing Broadway Plaza and downtown Walnut Creek.
 I very nearly didn't recognize it myself.

 It features a Safeway Foods, H.C.
 Capwell's department store (now Macy's) and a small collection of mostly downtown-looking retailers.
 The postcard is postmarked May 1970.